upstate-csci-236-master/master-program-recommender/README.md

 Follow good general style guidelines such as: appropriately using control structures like loops and if/else statements; avoiding redundancy using techniques such as functions, loops, and if/else factoring; good variable names, and naming conventions; and not having any lines of code longer than 80 characters.
 You may have no global variables (except constants) and you may not nest functions inside other functions

 Comment descriptively at the top of your program, each function, and on complex sections of your code.
 Comments should explain each function’s behavior, parameters and returns.

+# submission

+Submit your python code in a file named recommend.py